QMK Firmware on the Framework 16

 • Remove the macro pad.

-• While holding the 2 and 6 keys, install the macro pad.
+• Hold the 2 and 6 keys on the macro pad.
+Continue holding the keys until further notice.

 Since the Framework 16 devices use an RP2040 microcontroller a mass storage device will be mounted to your operating system.
 Check your file explorer to find it.